 Maps 4 and 5 identify the most significant assets that the community wishes to protect, whilst the Table below lists the heritage assets.
-Policy LNP3 in turn provides a locally specific policy mechanism to assess and manage any development proposals which will impact upon an identified LVHA.
+Policy LNP3 in turn provides a locally specific policy mechanism to assess and manage any development proposals which will impact upon an identified non-designated heritage asset.